joostn/zynthian-stm32controller/README.md

 On most boards a hardware modification is needed, R10 has the wrong value.
 You can either replace R10 with a 1.5k  resistor (this is a tiny 0604 SMD component), or put an appropriate resistor value (e.g 1.8 kΩ) in between PA12 and 3.3V.
 See for more information: https://wiki.stm32duino.com/index.php?title=Blue_Pill

 Use a potmeter somewhere between 5k and 20k.
-Connet the wiper to A0.
+Connect the wiper to A0.
 Connect the two outer pins to G and 3.3 respectively.
 See picture above.

 # Install firmware
 First the stm32duino bootloader must be flashed to the microcontroller.
 This is a bit involved and requires an SWD programmer, or a USB - serial converter.
 See